-Olaparib and Temozolomide with or without Irinotecan Hydrochloride in Treating Patients with Recurrent or Metastatic Ewing Sarcoma Previously Treated with Chemotherapy
+Olaparib and Temozolomide with or without Irinotecan Hydrochloride in Treating Patients with Recurrent or Metastatic Ewing Sarcoma or Rhabdomyosarcoma Previously Treated with Chemotherapy

-- Participant must have histologically confirmed Ewing’s sarcoma
+- Participant must have histologically confirmed metastatic Ewing sarcoma for Arms 1 and 2, and rhabdomyosarcoma for Arm 3

-- The Ewing’s sarcoma must have progressed following at least one standard prior chemotherapy regimen
+- The sarcoma must have progressed following at least one standard prior chemotherapy regimen

 - Hemoglobin >= 10.0 g/dL (measured within 28 days prior to administration of study treatment)